Fire Shut Up in My Bones: Background

 Whilst the opera's libretto and narrative reflect the content and themes of Blow's memoir, it is not a comprehensive retelling of the book.
-The essential elements are reflective of Charles M Blow's life.
-As noted by Patricia J Williams in a review of the book: "He grows up amid mean if not absolute poverty; he is molested both by a cousin and by an uncle; his father is distant, an alcoholic; and his parents separate under circumstances that involve his mother waving a gun about on more than one occasion".
+The essential elements are reflective of Blow's life.
+As noted by Patricia J. Williams in a review of the book: "He grows up amid mean if not absolute poverty; he is molested both by a cousin and by an uncle; his father is distant, an alcoholic; and his parents separate under circumstances that involve his mother waving a gun about on more than one occasion".

 Performance history

 The opera made its world premiere on June 15, 2019, at the Opera Theatre of Saint Louis.
 The conductor of the premiere performance was William Long.
 Performers included Julia Bullock and Davóne Tines.

 The Metropolitan Opera's 2021–2022 season opened with Fire Shut Up in My Bones on September 27, 2021.